-St Mary's Star of the Sea Catholic Church is also associated with the development of Catholic education in South Australia and the emergence of the Sisters of Saint Joseph.
-Founded as a religious order by Mary MacKillop and Julian Tenison-Woods at Penola in 1866, the order began operating a school from the chapel at Robe in c.1869,.
+St Mary's Star of the Sea Catholic Church is also associated with the development of Catholic education in South Australia with a school operating from the chapel from 1866.
 Prior to the Education Act 1875, childhood education in South Australia was comprised of government subsidised and private schools, typically run by individuals and churches.
 While the Catholic Church had at first reluctantly accepted assistance from the state, it became increasingly averse to government involvement.
-By the late 1860s, it had established its own system of education separate from the government.
-Along with Bishop Laurence Shiel, Julian Tenison-Woods and Mary MacKillop were instrumental in the creation of this system and the two ensured that the Sisters of Saint Joseph played a central role within it.
+By the late 1860s, it had established its own system of education separate from government.
 The Catholic school at St Mary's Star of the Sea demonstrates this aspect of the State's history as it connected to these developments.
-Importantly, it was among the first wave of Josephite schools established in South Australia in the 1860s, which went on to establish a presence in the other Australasian colonies, including New Zealand.
-The order is now international in reach.